Another old english town during the winter months. I promise, more castles to come soon 😊!.

 28 August 2016

-Herstmonceux Castle in East Sussex - visiting England's (apparently) biggest medieval festival.
+Visiting England's (apparently) biggest MEDIEVAL FESTIVAL.
 It was very big indeed and saw my first real joust which was awesome.
 Also did a little basket weaving course which was great fun too.
 All in all not very authentic though.
-Surrounding gardens and area are very nice though as well as the 15th century moated castle.
+Surrounding gardens and area are very nice as well as the 15th century moated castle.
 Inside of the Castle was closed unfortunately.

 (Between Brighton and Portsmouth)